Severe Weather in the North East 1901-2010

 8-9 February 1948 Severe gale

-Much damage occurred over Northern England.
+Much damage occurred over Northern England in a gale.
 95mph recorded at Durham.

 31 July 1948 Thunderstorm